-Whilst there can be no doubt that digital download sales for music are increasing year by year, there is no real concrete indication that CD’s will disappear into the proverbial ether.
+While there can be no doubt that digital download sales for music are increasing year by year, there is no real concrete indication that CD’s will disappear into the proverbial ether.

-Here at Media Plant we celebrated our 2 millionth disc earlier this week from our in-house CD duplication facilities.
+Here at Media Plant, we celebrated our 2 millionth disc earlier this week from our in-house CD duplication facilities.
 The machine is two years old.
-In that case is CD dead?
+In that case, is CD dead?

-We think not, digital downloads will continue to grow year on year this much is true, however Music CD’s will be around for a long time yet.
+We think not; digital downloads will continue to grow year on year.
+This much is true.
+However, Music CD’s will be around for a long time yet.
 Why?

-Put that with all the associated DRM that is in place for digital downloads, transferring your CD to your hard drive for safe keeping is a relative breeze to the sometimes restrictive process of moving digital downloads on to different devices.
+Put that with all the associated DRM that is in place for digital downloads, transferring your CD to your hard drive for safekeeping is a relative breeze to the sometimes restrictive process of moving digital downloads on to different devices.

 Unsigned bands will always use CD’s for sale at gigs and to promote themselves, sending in a demo to a record company and grabbing others attention.

-Nothing says more to a record company than a CD that someone has poured their heart and soul into, compared to a file on a desk top.
+Nothing says more to a record company than a CD that someone has poured their heart and soul into, compared to a file on a desktop.

 Is CD dead?
 Not by a long shot.